 13. Supports Your Immune System

-By allowing nutrients to be absorbed into the body, lemongrass oil boosts your immune system.
-The oil can be vital in restoring your system and it can help with the proper operation of your organs.
+By allowing nutrients to be absorbed into the body, lemongrass oil boosts your immune system and the oil can be vital in restoring your system and it can help with the proper operation of your organs.

 14. Treats Digestive Disorders